dan297/unit-5-workday/README.md

 ## What this project does

-users will have the abiliy to
+Users will have the abiliy to enter day to day tasks and resposabilities.
+The workday scheduler inludes the times of the day as well as a save button that allows users to save what they have entered.

 ## Your Task